XRPLF/xrpl-dev-portal/content/use-cases/payments/escrow-uc.md

 **Solution:**

-To get started with escrow smart contracts, see: [Create Conditionally-held Escrows]().
+To get started with escrow smart contracts, see: [Create Conditional Escrows](escrow-condition.html).